Event | Webinar

 NACDI Now is a series from the North American Cultural Diplomacy Initiative that brings together scholars and practitioners in conversation to highlight new and innovative work in global cultural relations.

-This online session brings together Karen Dubinsky (Strangely, Friends: A History of Cuban-Canadian Encounters), Asa McKercher (Entangled Terrains and Identities in Cuba: Memories of Guantanamo) and Lana Wylie (Other Diplomacies, Other Ties: Cuba and Canada in the Shadow of the US).
-Our conversation will explore the common ground created by the panelists’ research on the history of cooperative relations between Cuba and Canada and between Cubans and Canadians.
-We’ll also consider the degree to which this history provides a lens through which to view the contemporary moment in US-Cuba-Canada relations.
+This online session brought together Karen Dubinsky (Strangely, Friends: A History of Cuban-Canadian Encounters), Asa McKercher (Entangled Terrains and Identities in Cuba: Memories of Guantanamo) and Lana Wylie (Other Diplomacies, Other Ties: Cuba and Canada in the Shadow of the US).
+Our conversation explored the common ground created by the panelists’ research on the history of cooperative relations between Cuba and Canada and between Cubans and Canadians.
+We also considered the degree to which this history provides a lens through which to view the contemporary moment in US-Cuba-Canada relations.

-This event is organized by the North American Cultural Diplomacy Initiative in partnership with the Wilson Institute for Canadian History, McMaster University.
+This event was organized by the North American Cultural Diplomacy Initiative in partnership with the Wilson Institute for Canadian History, McMaster University.

 Panellists: